sahil2441/Compiler/hw4/Readme.txt

 In the resolveBlock function we check the instance of each statement list and call the function resolve, which is a recursive function.

+To run the program:
+Go the directory
+~/jsundar-sahjain/hw4
+and run
+python decafch.py test_case.decaf